 Taking the right equipment to the course involves both rules and etiquette.
 The rules place a limit of 14 clubs in each golfer's bag.
 There is no minimum number of clubs you must have, but borrowing clubs from your partners is not a good idea.
 Borrowing clubs during a round is permissable under certain circumstances, but it is against the rules in most.
 So it's best for a beginner to simply make sure he or she has all the clubs they need, up to the maximum of 14.

-Even if you're not playing strictly by the rules your first time out, you won't want to be badgering your playing partners to borrow equipment.
+Even if you're not playing strictly by the rules your first time out (and don't worry about that, just have fun), you don't want to be badgering your playing partners to borrow equipment.
+You should have your own bag and your own clubs, and starting with a cheap bag and used clubs (or other less-expensive clubs) is perfectly fine.

 Make sure you have in your golf bag plenty of tees and, most importantly, plenty of golf balls.
 After all, if it's your first time out, you'll probably be losing a lot of balls!
 And take a ballmark repair tool with you (more on course care below).
 These are small tools that can be found for a couple bucks at most pro shops.
 You will need one to repair ballmarks on the greens.